mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ...
 ```

-The only way we have to prevent this case is to move the `collect` logic into a dedicated `onEach` function, and put a `catch` in the chain after the `onEach` function.
+The only way we can prevent this case is to move the `collect` logic into a dedicated `onEach` function and put a `catch` in the chain after the `onEach` function.
 We can rewrite the above example as follows:

 ```kotlin
 val spiderMenActorsFlowWithException =